rest-go/rest-site/docs/getting-started/configuration.md

 ## Auth config

-By default, all the endpoints are public without any authentication, if you want to have user management and authentication for the API endpoints, you can turn on auth configs.
+By default, all the endpoints are public without any authentication.
+It's suitable to be used as an internal tool or put after a reverse proxy like Nginx. if you want to have user authentication for the API endpoints, you can turn on auth configs.
 Check the [Authentication and Authorization](../guides/auth) guide to understand how it works.

 `enabled`